I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/ksmedia/ns-ksmedia-ksdsound_bufferdesc.md

 ## Members

+`Flags`

+Specifies the buffer configuration.
+This member can be set to the bitwise OR of one or more of the following flag bits:

+#### KSDSOUND_BUFFER_PRIMARY

+Indicates that the buffer is a primary sound buffer (the buffer the user hears when a game is playing).

+#### KSDSOUND_BUFFER_STATIC

+Indicates that the buffer will be used for static sound data.

+#### KSDSOUND_BUFFER_LOCHARDWARE

+Forces the buffer to use hardware mixing.

+#### KSDSOUND_BUFFER_LOCSOFTWARE

+Forces the buffer to be stored in system memory and use software mixing.

 `Control`

 Specifies the capabilities of the buffer.
 The capabilities of a buffer are represented by a set of control flags.
 This member can be set to the bitwise OR of one or more of the following flag bits: